Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond: Introduction

 To address the limitations of both optimization-based and learning-based approaches, we design a new deep propagation framework to optimize a diffeomorphic model via multi-scale propagation for deformable registration.
 First, we introduce a generic optimization model to formulate the diffeomorphic deformation problem.
 Rather than performing the optimization over the image domain, we learn a more discriminative feature space that handles deformations more powerfully.
-Then we employ deep networks to solve and propagate deformation fields on the learned multi-scale feature space.
-This optimization perspective differentiates our scheme from naively cascading Convolutional Neural Networks (CNNs) in most existing learning-based approaches, and provides a computational interpretation of network architectures that guarantees diffeomorphism.
-To tackle the inefficiency of hyper-parameter tuning, we introduce a bilevel self-tuned training strategy for our registration model.
+Then we employ deep modules to propagate deformation fields on the learned multi-scale feature space, efficiently optimizing the diffeomorphic energy.
+This optimization perspective differentiates our scheme from naively cascading deep networks in most existing learning-based approaches, and provides a computational interpretation of network architectures that guarantees diffeomorphism.
+Moreover, to tackle the inefficiency of hyper-parameter tuning, we introduce a bilevel self-tuned training strategy for our registration model.
 This bilevel training takes the hyper-parameter learning as the upper-level objective while formulates learning for model parameters as the lower-level objective.
 With the help of upper-level and lower-level objectives, the model parameters and hyper-parameters can be obtained collaboratively.
-The main contributions of this work can be summarized in the following aspects: \begin{enumerate} \item We establish a learning framework to optimize a diffeomorphic model on a multi-scale feature distribution space.
-This framework, propagating learned multi-scale features and deep parameters, circumvents expensive computations of iterative gradients on the image domain, rendering high-speed optimization. \item We develop error-based data matching, context-based regularization and constraint modules to yield the multi-scale propagating process and to design the training loss.
-Therefore, we may interpret our learning-based registration as the optimization of an energy with explicit geometric diffeomorphism constraints. \item Rather than posing hyper-parameter optimization as a black-box, we propose a bilevel self-tuned training strategy, which allows efficient search of task-specific hyper-parameters with gradient descent, leading to increased model flexibility and reduced computational burdens. \item Extensive evaluations on image-to-atlas, image-to-image and multi-modal registration tasks demonstrate that our approach achieves the state-of-the-art performance.
-We also investigate the utility of our framework to support the down-streaming medical image analysis including fusion and segmentation. \end{enumerate}
+The main contributions of this work can be summarized in the following aspects: \begin{enumerate} \item We establish a deep propagation framework to optimize the diffeomorphic registration energy on the learned multi-scale feature space.
+Circumventing expensive computations of iterative gradients on the image domain and performing the optimization over the discriminative feature space, this framework renders fast and efficient registration. \item We develop the error-based data matching, context-based regularization and constraint modules to yield the propagating process and to design the training loss.
+Each module has physical inspiration or geometrical priors so that helps to obtain the solutions stably and controllably.
+Moreover, we may interpret our learning-based registration as the optimization of an energy with explicit diffeomorphism constraints. \item We devise a new self-tuned training strategy that simultaneously learns optimal hyper-parameters of the loss function and network parameters of deep modules.
+We pose this joint training as bilevel optimization and propose an approximation algorithm to tackle its computation difficulties.
+This strategy allows flexible and efficient training rather than intensive labors of manually tuning in order to accommodate multiple types of medical data presenting significant variations. \item Comprehensive evaluations on challenging multiple registration tasks of image-to-atlas, uni-modal and cross-modal image-to-image demonstrate that our approach achieves state-of-the-art performance.
+We also investigate the effectiveness of our approach to support the down-streaming medical image analysis including fusion and segmentation. \end{enumerate}

 The paper is organized as follows.
 Section 2 describes related work.
 Section 3 introduces our optimization-inspired propagation framework and Section 4 describes our training strategies.
 We demonstrate experimental results in Section 5 and conclude the paper in Section 6.